nimi-io/Ecommerce-Api-Golang/README.md

 ## Conclusion
 This E-commerce API provides a simple structure for handling e-commerce operations, with robust user and admin functionalities.
 Make sure to test the API using the provided Postman collection to experience all features firsthand.

-If you have any questions or run into issues, please don't hesitate to reach out!

-Happy coding! 🎉